Riverbed IQ Leverages Third-Party Data

 However, many of these monitoring tools are necessary to provide different perspectives of network, application, and end user performance.
 Yet, some tools can be so entrenched that any change or attempt to consolidate is significant endeavor.
 To move away from these ingrained tools often means incurring significant costs and time.

-Alluvio IQ Unified Observability
+Riverbed IQ Unified Observability

-Alluvio IQ now includes third-party data
+Riverbed IQ now includes third-party data

-The third-party data is added through the automated runbooks where the data can then be used as if it’s native Alluvio data.
+The third-party data is added through the automated runbooks where the data can then be used as if it’s native Riverbed data.
 Use it for decision making (if X happens, get relevant data from solution Y and visualizations.
 Because IT can now use all data in its environment, IQ better tailors the automated investigations to the organization’s troubleshooting process.

 Alluvio IQ runbook

-Alluvio IQ lets you import or export data from/to third-party solutions.
+Riverbed IQ lets you import or export data from/to third-party solutions.
 This runbook sends an alert with supporting data to ServiceNow when the impact of the event is deemed critical.

 How it works